BrachioLab/SuperActivators/README.md

 - **Sarcasm** - Synthetic sarcasm dataset created for this work.
 Contains paragraph-level and word-level sarcasm annotations.
 Full dataset available at **[Google Drive link]**.

 - **Augmented iSarcasm** - Extended version of the iSarcasm dataset with additional context.
 Due to licensing restrictions, base iSarcasm text must be obtained from the [original source](https://github.com/iabufarha/iSarcasmEval).
+The augmentation process is detailed in the paper.

 - **Augmented GoEmotions** - Enhanced version of Google's GoEmotions dataset with additional filler text.
 Based on [GoEmotions](https://github.com/google-research/google-research/tree/master/goemotions) (CC BY 4.0).
 Augmented version available at **[Google Drive link]**.